-Adds the name of a winner of a lottery prize to the list of information that is private data on individuals, meaning it is not public but is accessible by the person.
+Adds the name of a winner of a lottery prize that includes a cash payment greater than \$10,000 and the name of a winner of a second chance drawing prize that includes a cash payment greater than \$10,000 to the list of information that is private data on individuals, meaning it is not public but is accessible by the person.
+Provides that the name may be made public if the winner provides written consent after being informed of the intended use of the person's name.